TRANSITION FROM COAL

 - Exposes the impacts of coal mining, burning coal for electricity, while advocating for cleaner sources of energy such as wind and solar.

-- Advocates a just transition for Illinois coalfield communities, to help them transition from a coal economy.
+- Advocates a just transition for Illinois coalfield communities, to help them transition from a coal economy to one based on clean, safe, renewable energy.

 A Cycle of Boom and Bust